Form 1095-C Information

 -

-If you have additional questions about your 1095-C, please contact URHR@richmond.edu.
-You may also visit www.irs.gov or www.healthcare.gov to learn more.
+For questions about your Form 1095-C, please contact Human Resources.
+You may also visit the IRS or Healthcare.gov websites for additional information.